 Moles are burrowing insectivores.
-They grow to be 6 to 8 inches long and have gray to black velvety fur, slender hairless snouts, and small eyes and ears.
+They are about 6-8 inches long and have gray to black velvety fur, slender hairless snouts, and small eyes and ears.
 Moles' large front feet have long claws that dig much like a hoe.
-Except for breeding season in early spring, moles tend to live alone, so the multitunneled pattern in your yard is likely home to only one mole.
+Except for breeding season in early spring, moles tend to live alone, so the multi-tunneled pattern in your yard is likely home to only one mole.

-Moles feed on insects and insect larvae, but their preferred dinner includes earthworms and white grubs.
+Moles feed on insects and insect larvae, but they are especially fond of white grubs, which are a common lawn pest.
 Given a choice, moles pick moist, sandy loam soils over dry, heavy clay soils.
 They are most active during warm, wet months, although they live underground year-round.

 Confusion with Pocket Gophers